dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 Route constraints execute when a match has occurred to the incoming URL and the URL path is tokenized into route values.
 Route constraints generally inspect the route value associated via the route template and make a true or false decision about whether the value is acceptable.
 Some route constraints use data outside the route value to consider whether the request can be routed.
 For example, the <xref:Microsoft.AspNetCore.Routing.Constraints.HttpMethodRouteConstraint> can accept or reject a request based on its HTTP verb.
 Constraints are used in routing requests and link generation.

 > [!WARNING]
 > Don't use constraints for input validation.
 If constraints are used for input validation, invalid input results in a `404` Not Found response.
-Invalid input should produced a `400` Bad Request with an appropriate error message.
+Invalid input should produce a `400` Bad Request with an appropriate error message.
 Route constraints are used to disambiguate similar routes, not to validate the inputs for a particular route.

-The following table demonstrates example route constraints and their expected behavior.
+The following table demonstrates example route constraints and their expected behavior:

 | constraint | Example | Example Matches | Notes |
 | ---------- | ------- | --------------- | ----- |